e-c-k-e-r/vall-e/docs/emb.md

 To avoid memory leaking through `phonemizer`, backends and instances are cached for further reuse.

+The language for a given text can be automatically deduced with `langdetect` by passing `auto` as a language.

 ### Text Tokens

 Despite being an audio LM, the model still needs some form of text as the input prompt.